Cloud permissions

 The GCP service account used by CAST AI

-The Service Account follows a castai-gke-<cluster-name-hash> convention.
-You can verify the service account by:
+The service account follows a castai-gke-<cluster-name-hash> convention.
+You can verify the service account with the following command:

 gcloud iam service-accounts describe castai-gke-<cluster-name-hash>@<your-gcp-project>.iam.gserviceaccount.com